-Select the Break command on the Modify panel.
-Now, the command line will prompt you to "select object", but it is more complicated than just picking the line.
-The point that you select will be the first cutting point in the break sequence.
-Pick close to the bottom end of the line segment.
-Next the command line will prompt you to "specify second break point or [First point]", where you need to pick above below and to the left of the line.
-If you do not pick clearly to the below and to the left of the first selection point, you may end up with a small line segment.
+Select the Break command on the Modify panel; you may have to expand it.
+The command line will prompt you to "select object", but this selection is more complicated than just picking the line.
+The point on the line that you use to select it will be the first cutting point in the break sequence.
+Pick close to the bottom endpoint of the line segment.
+Next the command line will prompt you to "specify second break point or [First point]".
+You need to pick below and to the left of the line.
+If you do not pick clearly below and to the left of the first selection point, you may end up with a small line segment.
 Remember, if you ever make a mistake, you can Undo it by hitting CTRL+Z or using the Undo arrow at the top left of the screen.
-Repeat the Break command by pressing ENTER and remove the top part of the line segment, so you end up with a shortened line as shown in Figure 3.30.
+Repeat the Break command by pressing ENTER and remove the top part of the line segment so that you end up with a shortened line as shown in Figure 3.30.